 It is possible some of your pupils or their family or friends could be contacted by either of the research companies we are working with.
 If any of your pupils or past pupils get in touch with you to let you know that they have been approached and asked to take part in the research, I’d be grateful if you could please encourage them to take part, as their feedback is vital.

 3 in 4 drivers think new cars have too much tech

 A staggering 78 per cent of UK drivers don’t want unnecessary technology in their new cars, while a third of car owners admitted to only using 25 per cent of the features fitted to their vehicles.

 The published figures from a survey by Renault-owned budget brand Dacia also suggest that 61 per cent of UK drivers would prefer not to pay for this raft of redundant features.

 Diving further into the survey reveals 76 per cent of drivers believe cars overloaded with tech can be dangerously distracting.
-Also, according to 69 per cent of people taking the survey believe in-car technology is simply too complicated these days.
+Also, 69 per cent of people taking the survey believe in-car technology is simply too complicated these days.

 The Dacia data shows young drivers between 25-34 tend to use their in-car tech features the most, but even they use less than half of the available features.
 On average, drivers are said to use just 40 per cent of the available tech, so premium features such as in-car Wi-Fi or self-parking often go completely unused.

 Credit Driver Trainer

 The return of rush hour: Are traffic levels at pre-Covid levels or higher?